Aider vs Bolt.new

 | Open Source | ★ |

-Aider is a cli, while Bolt.new is a browser app.
+Aider is a cli tool, while Bolt.new is a browser app.
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
 Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost